gridai/grid-docs/docs/platform/3_credentials.md

 Grid now supports the ability to create Datastores from private AWS s3 buckets by using the `--no-copy` mode via the CLI.
 In order to allow Grid to access your private buckets, you'll need to create an authorized AWS Role using the `grid credential create --type s3` command (explained in detail below).
-After, you can run the `grid datastore create S3://<private-bucket-name-here> --no-copy` command as usual - no modifications needed.
+After creating a role, you can run the `grid datastore create S3://<private-bucket-name-here> --no-copy` command as usual - no modifications needed.
 If any of your registered `s3` credentials can access the s3 bucket path specified, then Grid will automatically use them when creating the Datastore (and